 The mattress aprons are formed by divers rolling out mattress formwork underwater which is pump filled from the quay side with a 2:1 sand cement micro concrete mix 35N/mm² strength.
 The fluid concrete is protected against wash out during curing by the formwork.

 Joints between the mattress panels are formed by divers zipping a dual connection forming ball and socket shear joints, producing the interlocked concrete slab.
 The system does not require expensive marine plant, due to being filled in situ, the system can be used on undulating beds and does not require precise levelling preparations.
 The typical installation rates per day per dive team are 125-300m² depending upon working conditions.

-- Enables significant saving on dredging and quay wall height
+- Reduced dredging and quay wall height